 I know there are hundreds of hair products to choose from, this is why I have made your research easier by putting together a list of ten protein leave-in conditioners you can use to tackle breakage, improve length retention and strengthen your hair.

-However before I get to recommending products, I’d first like to answer frequently asked questions relating to using protein deep conditioning treatments on natural hair.
+However, before I get to recommending products, I’d first like to answer frequently asked questions relating to using protein deep conditioning treatments on natural hair.

 How do I know if my hair needs protein?

 Your hair may also need a protein treatment if it feels brittle and dry.
-Sometimes dry hair might be due to a hair damage that can only be repaired with a protein treatment, and not just with a moisturizing deep conditioning treatment.
+Sometimes dry hair might be due to hair damage that can only be repaired with a protein treatment, and not just with a moisturizing deep conditioning treatment.

-How often do you use leave-in conditioner?
+How often do you use a leave-in conditioner?

 What does protein do to your hair?

-If your hair has too much protein, you will start to experience hard hair, lifeless hair and even breakage.
+If your hair has too much protein, you will start to experience hard hair, lifeless hair, and even breakage.
 This is known as protein overload.
-There’s nothing you can do at this point but to shampoo your hair frequently in order to get some of the protein out overtime.
+There’s nothing you can do at this point but to shampoo your hair frequently in order to get some of the protein out over time.
 You can also counter the “toughness” of your hair with regular deep conditioning with a moisturizing deep conditioner such as the ones recommended in this blog post.

 10 Protein Deep Conditioning Treatments for Breakage and Dull Looking Hair